My Chef's Apron

 • Use a whisk to stir each batch of gelatin liquid gently until completely dissolved into the mascarpone mix.

-• Don’t rush this and work in small batches because the gelatin can otherwise easily clump.
+• Continue until all the melted gelatin is completely incorporated.
+Don’t rush this and work in small batches because the gelatin can otherwise easily clump.

 • Then, fold the stiffed egg whites into the mascarpone mix.
 The mixture should become airy.